-This Technical Report uses the following term defined elsewhere:
+This Technical Report uses the following terms defined elsewhere:

-3.1.1 [sectors'] digital transformation [b-ITU-T Y.4906]: A process during which, by advanced applications of ICTs in sectors' business activities such as R&D, production, services, etc., the sectors' business activities are optimized, reconstructed and integrated, and sectors' development modes are disruptively reformed and innovated.
+3.1.1 Digital Transformation [ITU-T Y.4906 (07/2019)]: A process during which, by advanced applications of ICTs in sectors' business activities such as R&D, production, services, etc., the sectors' business activities are optimized, reconstructed and integrated, and sectors' development modes are disruptively reformed and innovated.
 The digital transformation is vitally useful for sectors to optimize resource configuration, improve operational efficiency and innovation capability, and hence realize sectors' sustainable development.

-3.2 Terms defined in this Technical Report
+3.2.
+Terms defined in this Technical Report